-My goal is to carry out research to help prevent and alleviate suffering for the sickest, poorest, and most vulnerable populations.
+My goal is to help prevent and alleviate suffering for the sickest, poorest, and most vulnerable people through research and discovery.

 My research includes the areas of poverty, crime, social disadvantage, prenatal drug abuse, prematurity, children with disabilities, mental health, out-of-home care, addiction, Aboriginal Health, communicable diseases, cancer, heart disease, smoking cessation, breastfeeding, health and well-being, health education and aged care.